-We use rating modifiers ('+' and '-') to calculate the upgrade, downgrade, and stability rates quoted in the text and tables throughout this study.
+We use rating modifiers ('+' and '-') to calculate the upgrade, downgrade, and stability rates quoted in the text, tables, and charts throughout this study.
 However, the transition matrices in this report show only the less granular full rating categories for practical reasons.
-In other words, we count transitions such as 'twAA' to 'twAA+' as an upgrade and 'twBBB+' to 'twBBB-' as a downgrade in the transition statistics we cite in this report.
-However, in the transition matrices, these transitions would appear in the cells corresponding to a stable rating category classification, such as 'twAA' to 'twAA', or 'twBBB' to 'twBBB'.
+In other words, we count transitions such as 'twAA' to 'twAA+' as an upgrade and 'twBBB+' to 'twBBB-' as a downgrade, in the transition statistics we cite in this report.
+However, in the transition matrices, these transitions would appear in the cells corresponding to a stable rating category classification, such as 'twAA' to 'twBBB'.